≪ Go to our review of Stroller & Car Seat Combos

 Weight and Folded Size

-The Doona earned a 10 of 10 for weight and folded size.
-Frame strollers are traditionally designed to be lightweight and easy to transport.
+The Doona scored a perfect 10 out of 10 for weight and folded size.
+Frame strollers are made primarily to be lightweight and easy to transport.
 While the Doona is a heavy infant car seat at 16.5 pounds, it is lightweight in the combo category because the combined weight of the stroller and infant seat is far below even the lightest combination.

 The weight of this product is hard to compare to the other strollers.
 The strollers in this review were weighed alone and configured as they would be to accept and infant car seat.
 However, they were not weighed with an infant car seat attached.
 The Doona cannot be separated so it was weighed with the infant seat and the stroller as one.
 The lightest stroller in this review is 10.9 lbs, the average infant car seat carrier is 10-11 lbs, so combined they are 20+ lbs, or about 4 lbs heavier than the Doona.
 It is also important to remember that unlike other combinations, you will never be carrying one part of the Doona while you use another part nor will you need to find a location to store the stroller while using the car seat.

 The folded size of the Doona is essentially the dimensions of the car seat, 8,150 cubic inches.
 Only 3 strollers are smaller than the Doona but don't forget you don't have to worry about two components and you'll never need to "fit" your stroller in the car while using your car seat.